 - 42. Neighbourhood planning was introduced by government to provide increased opportunities for local communities to shape development within their area.
-Introduced through the Localism Act 2011, a parish, community group or neighbourhood forum may prepare a Neighbourhood Plan, Neighbourhood Development Order or a Community Right to Build Order having first been appropriately designated as a Neighbourhood Planning Body by the council. - 43.
-The onus on ensuring community engagement will be placed on the neighbourhood plan group that wishes to produce, or undertake a review of, a Neighbourhood Plan.
+Introduced through the Localism Act 2011, a parish, community group or neighbourhood forum may prepare a Neighbourhood plan, Neighbourhood development order or a Community right to build order having first been appropriately designated as a Neighbourhood Planning Body by the Council. - 43.
+The onus on ensuring community engagement will be placed on the neighbourhood plan group that wishes to produce the plan.
 However, the council will provide support in accordance with the Neighbourhood Planning (General) Regulations (2012).
 In contrast to community-led planning, Neighbourhood Plans, once made (adopted) by the council become part of the council's statutory development plan. - 44.
 We will support and guide all communities undertaking neighbourhood planning.
 For example, we will share appropriate evidence and information that we already hold on the area, act as a 'critical friend' to provide general advice and support to give broad direction on evidence, consultation, sites and policy drafting, and direct you to any relevant helpful resource.
-We will also appoint a dedicated officer/s to act as a point of contact between the neighbourhood plan group and council.
+We will also appoint a dedicated officer/s to act as a point of contact between the NP Group and council.

-45. The council's and neighbourhood planning group's roles and responsibilities are set out in our published 'Neighbourhood Planning Guide and Protocol'.
-The Protocol can be viewed at www.ashford.gov.uk/neighbourhood-planning-protocol.
+45. The Council's and neighbourhood planning group's roles and responsibilities are set out in our published 'Neighbourhood Planning Guide and Protocol' (please visit our Neighbourhood Plans webpage for further detailed guidance).